Turnitin: Feedback Studio and Similarity Reports

 Download options specific to particular locations are described below.

-The Assignment Inbox allows you to download the paper you submitted, but does not show any Similarity Report information or feedback from teaching staff.
+The Assignment Inbox allows you to download the paper you submitted as either the "originally submitted format" or converted to "PDF format".
+However, this screen not allow for downloading the Similarity Report information or marking and feedback from teaching staff.
 The download icon appears at the bottom right of the Assignment Inbox screen.

 When viewing your assignment in Turnitin

-Allows you to download a PDF of your paper with non-original text highlighted and a summary of matches at the end of the document.
+Opening Feedback Studio before clicking download allows you to download a PDF of your paper with the Similarity Report included (non-original text highlighted and a summary of matches at the end of the document), as well all marking and feedback in list form by selecting "Current View".
 The download icon appears in the panel on the right of the screen.

 Report any errors or omissions in this guide to email@example.com